 - Complete the form (about 15 min).

-- Once payment is made, you will receive a TRN (Transaction Reference Number) that you need to keep – You can track and follow your application online through your immi account.
+- Once payment is made, you will receive a Transaction Reference Number (TRN) that you need to keep – You can track and follow your application online through your immi account.

 Renew your Working Holiday Visa in Australia

-1. Be between 18 and 31 at the time of application (before your 31st birthday)
+1. Be between 18 and 30 at the time of application (or 35 for Irish, Canadian, French, Italian, Dutch and British citizens)

-3. Have completed three months or 88 days of specified work in regional Australia while on your first Working Holiday visa
+3. Have completed three months or 88 days of specified work in regional Australia while on your first Working Holiday visa.
+Eligible jobs include agriculture, horticulture, fishing, mining, construction or hospitality in eligible regions of Australia.

 Eligible regions and jobs

-To find out the list of eligible regions, see our dedicated article: Eligible regions to renew your WHV.
-Certain regions are EXCLUDED from the list including the surroundings of large cities (Sydney, Melbourne, Perth, etc.).
+To find out the list of eligible regions, see: Eligible regions to renew your WHV.
+Some regions are EXCLUDED from the list, including the surroundings of large cities (Sydney, Melbourne, Perth, etc.).
 It is therefore important to check carefully before starting a job.

 To find out which jobs are eligible for renewal, see our dedicated article: Eligible Jobs to renew your WHV.